 - up to $2,000 in fines

-But if the person under twenty-one has previously been convicted of a sexual offense, a statutory rape conviction is a category D felony in Nevada, carrying:
+But if the person under twenty-one has previously been convicted of a sexual offense, a statutory rape conviction is a category D felony, carrying:

 - one to four years in Nevada State prison, and